Founder & Faculty

 Paul Beaumont BA, Dip Coun, Dip IBMT, MSMT

 Paul comes from a background in Adult Mental Health and Community Arts, and has been involved in the somatic field for 20 years.
 He trained in Participatory Arts and Massage in the US in the 1990s.
 He went on to train with Helen Poynor and then with the Institute for Integrative Bodywork & Movement Therapy.

 Paul was a Trainer for over 5 years with JABADAO, delivering developmental movement based courses in Early Years Education and Learning Disability.
 He ran a Dads & Babies project for 2 years, and is now a visiting lecturer within Higher Education, having taught on Masters courses in Drama-therapy (University of Plymouth), MA Dance & Somatic Wellbeing: Connections to the Living Body (UCLan) and Dance Movement Psychotherapy (Goldsmiths, University of London).
-Paul has a private movement therapy practice working with people of all ages, and provides movement therapy services within an adoption consultancy.
-He is one of the organising team of the UK Somatic Movement Gathering and is co-organising the next UK IBMT Diploma programme.
+Paul has a private movement therapy practice working with people of all ages, and provides movement therapy services within the adoption field.
+He has a diploma in Creative Supervision and is the Co-Director of IBMT.